incredibleLeitman/PhysicsGame/README.md

 ![InputHandler](Images/InputHandler.png?raw=true "InputHandler")

-InputManager.gd reads input, adds inner and outer deadzones and then scales to normalized value.
+InputManager.gd reads input, adds inner and outer deadzones (defined as JOYPAD_DEADZONE with a value of 0.2) and then scales to normalized value.
 Show the received and mapped input values using 'k'.

 **- Movement by forces vs velocity**